Configuration

 ../_images/image025.png

 Keep in mind that the list displayed is only the current state of the share you want to backup.
 Once you actually run MAGS, it may have changed and the number and structure of resulting jobs may have changed, too.
 However, if you know of a particular directory that contains an especially large number of other directories and files, you can increase its scan depth specifically by clicking “Edit” behind the directory name, and increase the scan depth step by step and thus adding even more parallelism to this particular directory structure.
 You can also exclude a directory from being scanned by MAGS by triggering “Exclude Path” to “Yes”.
-Note that this will NOT exclude the path from SPECTRUM PROTECT and thus not expire data already backed up.
+Note that this will NOT exclude the path from STORAGE PROTECT and thus not expire data already backed up.
 It merely prevents MAGS itself from processing that directory.

 ../_images/image026.png